PeakIndicators/Getting-Started-On-Azure-ML/Azure-ML-Experiments.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/4.PNG)

 **!Note:**
 An implicitly created RunConfiguration object defines the Python environment for the experiment, including the packages available to the script.
 If your script depends on packages that are not included in the default environment, you must associate the ScriptRunConfig with an Environment object that makes use of a CondaDependencies object to specify the Python packages required.
-Runtime environments are discussed in more detail later in this course.
+Runtime environments are discussed in more detail later in this tutorial.

 ## View run Details on Jupyter Notebooks

-In Jupyter Notebooks, you can use the RunDetails widget to see a visualization of the run details.
+In Jupyter Notebooks, you can use the **RunDetails** widget to see a visualization of the run details.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/58.PNG)